jgillick/AVR-Libs/MultidropBusProtocol/README.md

 This wire is connected from the master to the first node, then outgoing from the first node to the second and so on.
 Each node controls the outgoing portion of the daisy chain line.

+The daisy chain lines are active low.
+Meaning that at idle the AVR pull-up resister is pulling it to VCC.
+To enable the daisy line, you must pull it to ground.
+If you have internal pull-ups disabled, you'll need to pull it up manually.

 To address all nodes, master will first send out a global `reset` command that tells all nodes to forger their address.
 Then master starts a batch response message:

 `0xFF 0xFF 0x03 0x00 <Address Command> 0x00 0x02`

-It then sets the daisy chain line to the first node to `high` and sends `0x00` to the bus:
+It then enables the daisy chain line to the first node and sends `0x00` to the bus:

 `0x00`

-The first node will see it's incoming daisy line is `high` and increment the received address by 1, to `0x01`, sends that to the bus and waits for confirmation:
+The first node will see it's daisy line enabled and increment the received address by 1, to `0x01`, sends that to the bus and waits for confirmation:

 `0x01`